 Points, sometimes called loan origination fees, are expressed as a percentage of the loan amount.
 Thus, 1 point equals $1,000 on a $100,000 loan.
 Points are prepaid interest, which lowers the monthly interest rate charged on the loan.
 Because points are prepaid interest, like mortgage interest, they are tax deductible.
 If the loan is an original mortgage, points can be deducted in the year they are paid; however, in refinancing, they must be prorated and deducted over the life of the loan.

 Because foreclosure and selling property costs money, the down payment must be large enough to cover these costs for the lender.
 When the down payment is less than 20%, then the lender may require private mortgage insurance (PMI).
 The cost of PMI includes an origination fee and monthly premiums.
 PMI is not tax deductible and can cost $1,000 or more annually.
 The cost of PMI is proportional to the loan-to-value ratio (LTV), which is the loan amount divided by the appraised real estate value.
 The greater the LTV, the more PMI will cost.
 The premiums for adjustable-rate mortgages is higher than for fixed rate because of the interest rate risk.
-PMI can be discontinued if the LTV becomes greater than 20%, either because the principal has been paid down, or the property has appreciated in value.
+PMI can be discontinued when the LTV exceeds 20%, either because the principal has been paid down, or the property has appreciated in value.
 However, to take advantage of property appreciation, an appraisal must be done, usually costing several hundred dollars.

 Prepayment penalties are sometimes included in the loan terms in those states that allow it.
 When it is assessed and how much is determined by the contract.
 Typical values for the penalty may be up to 3% of the loan, or 6 months interest.
 Prepayment penalties may be waived by the lender if the borrower gets a new loan from the lender or sells the real estate.